-Thesis review session - I was explaining my project and its outcomes to the review committee
+Thesis review session at Heriot-Watt University - I was explaining my project and its outcomes to the review committee

 I served as a Visiting Scientist in the College of Computer Science department from January 2018 - March 2018.
-During this term, I was associated with a research project on Game Analytics and Player Behavior estimation.
-For estimating the player behavior and understanding the gameplay patterns, I developed a 2D platformer game("Cyborg - 2D") using Unity game development engine.
-In addition to this, I Incorporated the backend services to Cyborg -2D using AWS.
-Additionally, I incorporated the SDKs of Amazon Mechanical Turk n Unity and accessed the online crowdsourcing module directly from Unity interface and initiated the control of the user tests.
-Through this module, I had a base prototype for testing and gathering player analytics within the Unity.
+During this term, I worked on a research project on Game Analytics and Player Behavior estimation.
+For estimating the player behavior and understanding the gameplay patterns, I developed a 2D platformer game("Cyborg - 2D") using the Unity game development engine.
+In addition to this, I Incorporated the backend services to Cyborg -2D using AWS (Dynamo DB, S3).
+Additionally, I incorporated the SDKs of Amazon Mechanical Turk in Unity and accessed the online crowdsourcing module directly from the Unity interface, and initiated the control of the user tests.
+Through this module, I had a base prototype for testing and gathering player analytics within Unity.

 Robotics Engineer, Lema Labs Technologies, IIT Madras Research Park

 As a robotics engineer at Lema Labs, I was predominantly associated with teaching and development activities.
 My main job role comprised of the following activities:

 Deliver lectures to students from various engineering institutions

 Monitor student progress and assist them in building autonomous robots right from scratch